blairfix/lorenz/README.md

 * `n_bins` =  the number of desired points on the Lorenz curve

 ### Output
-`Lorenz` outputs a two-column matrix.
+`lorenz` outputs a two-column matrix.
 Column 1 contains income percentiles.
 Column 2 contains the cumulative share of income.

 ### Example: